inkVerb/VIP/601/Lesson-02.md

   - A process cannot make calls to hardware, but must interact through **system calls** to talk to the kernel, which talks to the hardware
 - **setuid program** - marked with an `s` bit in permissions, meaning that the **effective** user may not be the user that executes it
   - Three types of UIDs:
-    - `RUID` Real user ID, user that runs the program
+    - `RUID` Real User ID, user that runs the program
     - `EUID` Effective User ID, determins privileges of the process for the kernel
-    - `SUID` Saved user ID, referred to if the process needs to change its UID
+    - `SUID` Saved User ID, referred to if the process needs to change its UID
     - ie: see these for a text editor (while running):$
       - `ps -C gedit` (Gnome)
       - `ps -C gedit -o cmd,pid,uid,ruid,euid,suid,user,ruser,euser,suser`